benjamin-asdf/clj-push3-play/Readme.md

 # clj-push3-next compared to Clojush

 - Heavily reuse Clojush source code.
-- Be slighly more data oriented and use slighly less macros.
+- Be slighly more data oriented.
 - Split out the push3 interpreter from a genetic programing framework.